Nazhat Shameem: Background

 In December 2021 she was elected a Deputy Prosecutor of the International Criminal Court.
 She was sworn in on 7 March 2022.
 In May 2025, as chief prosecutor Karim Ahmad Khan temporarily stepped aside during an investigation into his alleged sexual misconduct, she took charge of the Office of the Prosecutor together with deputy prosecutor Mame Mandiaye Niang.

+US Sanctions

+On August 20, 2025, Shameem was sanctioned by the Trump administration due to her role in continued investigation into the situation in Palestine.

 Personal life

 She is married to Aslam Khan, the chief executive officer of Vodafone Fiji.
 They have two children.

 Shameem is the sister of Shaista Shameem, director of the Fiji Human Rights Commission.
 Her other siblings are Nikhat Shameem, an academic in the field of linguistics, and Raffat Shameem, a cardiologist.
 Their father was from Multan, Pakistan while their mother was born in Fiji.